-Lemony pork tenderloin, pork tenderloin with lemon sauce, artichoke bottoms, tomatoes and a few basil biscuits, festive and so flavorful, a recipe to share with family and friends!
+Lemony pork tenderloin recipe, pork tenderloin with lemon sauce, artichoke bottoms, tomatoes and a few basil biscuits, festive and so flavorful, a recipe to share with family and friends!

 Sometimes I like to cook my ingredients separately into the same pot and assemble them at the end, it's the case with this recipe.